elisa-laviolette/archeosync/README.md

   - Detects duplicates between both layers
   - Shows specific recording area names and object numbers for each duplicate
   - Color-coded warnings in orange for easy identification

+#### Validation and Layer Copying
+When you click the "Validate" button in the import summary dialog:
+- **Feature Copying**: Features are automatically copied from temporary layers to your configured definitive layers:
+  - "New Objects" → configured Objects layer
+  - "New Features" → configured Features layer
+  - "New Small Finds" → configured Small Finds layer
+  - "Imported_CSV_Points" → configured Total Station Points layer
+- **Edit Mode**: The definitive layers are kept in edit mode for review
+- **Feature Selection**: Newly copied features are automatically selected for easy identification
+- **User Control**: You can save or cancel the changes as needed
 - **Validation Button**: "Validate" button to copy features from temporary to definitive layers
   - Copies features from "New Objects" to the configured Objects layer
   - Copies features from "New Features" to the configured Features layer